The Z Algorithm is an algorithm that computes for a string of length in time and space, where

 Lemma

-Based on Algorithm 0, maintaining and applying the lemma yield an algorithm that solves the problem in time and space.
+Based on Algorithm 0, maintaining and applying the lemma to get a lower bound for yield an algorithm that solves the problem in time and space.

 std::vector<int> z(n);